Reprezent

-Reprezent 107.3 FM is a youth-led radio station based in Brixton, South London that reaches young people aged between 18 and 25.
+Reprezent 107.3 FM is a youth-led radio station based in Brixton, South London that reaches young people aged between 18 and 30.

 History

 The station has its origin in a one-month Restricted Service Licence focusing on youth issues including gun and knife crime, which was a successful broadcast that enabled them to apply for a community radio licence.
-Reprezent was awarded a community license in 2010, and from April 2011 has been broadcasting live across London.
+Reprezent was awarded a community licence in 2010, and from April 2011 has been broadcasting live across London.

-Playing grime, hip hop, dance music, and alternative music, it champions youth culture.
+Playing R&B, grime, hip hop, dance music, and alternative music, it champions youth culture.
 Reprezent provides a platform for young people to showcase their talents but also to discuss social issues that affect them.
 It aims to challenge youth stereotypes and help young people better represent themselves in society.
 Their licence agreement says that:

 The station will give young people in south London access to their own platform for discussing issues that matter to them, representing their views, and dispelling negative stereotypes; and feature music they like, and which is rarely played on mainstream services.

 In 2016, Reprezent started broadcasting on DAB in London alongside their FM frequency.

 Reprezent broadcasts from three converted shipping containers in the Pop Brixton park.

 Programming

 As part of the station's community broadcasting remit, it is expected to provide social gain initiatives.
 Reprezent provides unique services to London's young population ranging from radio training and media training to providing a gateway for young musicians to develop their music and do live performances on air.
 Reprezent also work with Tate Britain, ICA and a range of music labels, PR agencies and management companies to provide a range of opportunities for young people.
-Reprezent also works with youth-centric brands such as Nike, Apple, Parklife, Lovebox, Nando's, Boiler Room, NFL, MLB and many more.
+Reprezent also works with youth-centric brands such as Nike, Apple, Parklife, Lovebox, Nando's, Converse, Boiler Room, NFL, MLB and many more.

 In March 2017, Reprezent collaborated with The xx, Young Turks and XL Recordings to programme a week of radio that saw shows produced with artists ranging from Warpaint, Goldie and Novelist, to Kurupt FM, Jehnny Beth from Savages and J Hus.